In a desperate attempt to provide much needed content let’s have the:

 C’mon guys, check out this cold take.

-I refuse to look up the plot, characters or even basic details such as character names; all in the name of journalistic integrity, truth and possibly honesty.
+I refuse to look up the plot, characters or even basic details such as character names; all in the name of journalistic integrity.

 I’m confident that watching the film at periodic intervals with a single eye, is the correct universal method of watching Assassin Creed.
 Please do not attempt this method with a Torment: Tides of Numenera, as such a game requires your full focus.